Environmental Health & Safety

 - Incident response

 LASER SAFETY PROGRAM

 To view the Clinical Laser Safety Policy for medical lasers managed by the Radiation Safety Unit, use this password protected link: http://sites.mc.rochester.edu/departments/radiation-safety-unit/laser-safety/.

 To view the most recent edition of the "Laser Safety Program for Research and Teaching Laboratories" - use this link: http://www.safety.rochester.edu/labsafety/lasers/researchlasersprogram.html.

-- Laser Registration: Each laser used at your location must be registered with EH&S. The form to be used is available at http://www.safety.rochester.edu/labsafety/lasers/pdf/laser_registration.pdf .
+- Laser Registration: Each Class 3B and4 laser used at your location must be registered with EH&S. The form to be used is available at http://www.safety.rochester.edu/labsafety/lasers/pdf/laser_registration.pdf .

-- Safety Surveys: The local laser safety officer or the PI/lab manager is to complete a safety survey audit for the laser and retain the audit in the lab's safety notebook.
-The form is http://www.safety.rochester.edu/labsafety/lasers/pdf/laserprgm_appendix2.pdf
+- Laser Safety Inspection: The local laser safety officer or the PI/lab manager is to complete a safety inspection audit for the laser and retain the audit in the lab's safety notebook.
+The form is available at http://www.safety.rochester.edu/labsafety/lasers/pdf/laserprgm_appendix2.pdf

 - Personnel at LLE (staff members at LLE, visiting scientists using the facilities at LLE, and any other University personnel who may work for another department but have privileges to work with lasers at LLE and anyone else who visits/works on a part time basis at this location) must take LLE's Laser Safety Training.

-- PIs, Technical Associates, Technicians, and most graduate students** must take the training listed in MyPath at https://mypath.rochester.edu/ .
+- PIs, Technical Associates, Technicians, and students must take the EHS Laser Safety training listed in MyPath at https://mypath.rochester.edu/ .